0x48piraj/wrong8007/docs/security-model.md

 - Incident response
 - Physical security contingencies

-You are solely responsible for ensuring compliance with local laws, organizational policies, and ethical guidelines.
+You are solely responsible for ensuring compliance with local laws, organizational policies and ethical guidelines.

 The authors make **no claim** that this tool is suitable for offensive, covert, or unauthorized use.
+Using it to damage systems you don't own or have permission to modify is illegal.